raelmax/city/README.md

-# city
+# City
 A simple feed aggregator service

 ## Limitations(?)

-- No database
+- Posts are lost after a restart
-- No history
+- We aren't removing posts deleted from feeds